Olex2/Olex2Manual/Tasks/08_geometric_analysis_of_structures.md

 - Click on the two centroids under `@View|Geometry`.
 Click on either **Distance and Angles (of selection)** or **Distance and Angles with esd (of selection)**, to obtain the distance with or without an esd respectively (the latter requires the use of `@View|Geometry|Refine-and-save-esd-info` first).

 ### Calculating the mean plane of a selection
 Select four or more atoms through which to calculate a plane.
-Click on `@View|Geometry|Mean Plane(of active selection)`.
+Click on `@View|Geometry|Mean-Plane(of-active-selection)`.

 ### Calculating the deviation of atoms from a plane
 Select the atoms to be in a plane and type `CODE mpln` to create the plane.
 Olex2 to will then print information regarding the plane.
 If more information regarding this plane is needed, select it and any other object (atom, bond, plane etc) and type `CODE sel (esd)` to get the required information.